-In my last post, The Issue of Mandatory Prison for Second Degree Assault – Part III, I described a problem with the term “serious bodily injury” as it relates to the issue of mandatory sentencing in Second Degree Assault cases.
+In previous posts, I have described a problem with the term “serious bodily injury” as it relates to the issue of mandatory sentencing in Second Degree Assault cases.

 Imagine that you’re in a situation where you feel compelled to resist arrest.
 In the middle of the scuffle, the arresting officer trips and breaks his nose.
 Given the current law, it would not be difficult for a prosecutor to classify this “serious bodily injury” and use this classification of serious bodily injury to charge Second Degree Assault with its mandatory prison ramifications.
 This would be true even though your conduct was not egregious.